weeeBox/mobile-system-design/exercises/chat-app.md

 _NOTE: Learn more about Local and Servier ids [here](https://tech.trello.com/sync-two-id-problem/)._

+## Deep Dive: Attachments

+> **Interviewer**: "How would you handle attachments?"
+> **Candidate**: "I'll keep the incoming/outgoing attachments metadata in the same table to simplify the message queries - this way we would only need to join on a single table.
+Alternatively, we can create a separate table for outgoing attachments but this might complicate the overall design."
+> **Candidate**: "The state of the attachments would be controlled by the `status` column.
+The `READY` status corresponds to an outgoing attachment that has been successfully uploaded or to an incoming attachment that has been successfully downloaded.
+Other status values - for handling uploads/downloads/failures."
+> **Candidate**: "We also need to keep track of uploading/downloading progress to support resumable [uploads](/README.md#resumable-uploads)/[downloads](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)."

 ## Follow-up Questions
 Some interviewers might ask follow-up questions that might change the original design and introduce new requirements.